gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

   ``16#cd#``, with the restrictions described for upper-half encoding as described above.
 The internal character code is the corresponding JIS character according to the standard algorithm for Shift-JIS conversion.
-Only characters defined in the JIS code set table can be used with this encoding method.
+You can only use characters defined in the JIS code set table with this encoding method.

 .. index:: EUC Coding

 *EUC Coding*
-  A wide character is represented by a two-character sequence ``16#ab#`` and
-  ``16#cd#``, with both characters being in the upper half.
+  A wide character is represented by a two-character sequence ``16#ab#`` and ``16#cd#``, with both characters being in the upper half.
 The internal character code is the corresponding JIS character according to the EUC encoding algorithm.
-Only characters defined in the JIS code set table can be used with this encoding method.
+You can only use characters defined in the JIS code set table with this encoding method.

 *UTF-8 Coding*